In Germany, a battle against fake news stumbles into legal controversy

 In past years, there has been an increase of “fake news,” including “xenophobic fakes” across German social media, according to Hoaxmap, a project that compiles fake news about imaginary crimes committed by migrants.

 Helm first noticed fake stories about migrants appearing online in late 2015 after the entry of a million asylum-seekers into the country.
 Today, he says, social media accounts play a larger role in spreading fake information than unscrupulous news portals.
+The pressure is on.
+If adopted, Maas’ proposals would force social networks to quickly delete any flagged illegal content or face fines of up to $56 million.

 It is not clear how many of the hundreds of fakes identified by Hoaxmap would fall under the “illegal false reports” category in the proposed law.
 However, lawyers and politicians say networks have long failed to deal adequately with user complaints about such content.